 Confirm that the Parish Council's Standing Orders have been reviewed within the last 12 months.

-The Standing Orders based on the current NALC model are on the agenda of the January 2025 meeting to be reviewed and adopted.
-This will be reviewed at the final internal audit for the year.
+The Standing Orders based on the current NALC model were reviewed and adopted at the January 2025 meeting.

 Confirm that the Parish Council has adopted and recently reviewed Financial Regulations.